spiros3p/emerald-academy-cadence-courses-FLOW/beginner-cadence-course/chapter1.0/day2.md

 - Developer Experience
 - Resource Oriented Programming

-2. In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful?
+**2. In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful?**

 Being secure is (or should be) every coding language's core obligation.
 Also, being strong typed, especially for new languages is a huge plus (in my opinion) as it forces the developer to have a better understanding of the code.
 Clarity allows anyone to read and understand the code of a smart contract and also review a transaction's code before executing it.